Scheduled maintenance in progress — First Saturday 8am–12pm PST. Results may be temporarily unavailable.

 Mighty Networks Fees: The Hidden 3%

 Mighty Networks runs on its own payment processor called Mighty Payments (powered by Stripe).
-And unlike most platforms, it charges a 3% transaction fee on every paid membership — on both of its main plans.
+Unlike most platforms, it charges a 3% transaction fee on every paid membership — on both of its main plans.

-The 3% can feel invisible until you scale.
-At $49/month with 100 members, Mighty's cut is $147 before you even count processing fees.
-Compare that to Skool (0% transaction fee) and that's a significant drag on margin at scale.
+The 3% feels invisible until you scale.
+At $49/month with 100 members, Mighty's cut is $147 before processing fees.
+Compare that to Skool's 0% transaction fee — that's a significant margin drag at scale.

-Mighty Networks also bundles in courses, live streaming, and native app hosting on higher plans.
-If you need all of that in one place, the platform cost is easier to justify.
-But if you primarily need paid community access and want to keep your margins lean, the 3% transaction fee is a meaningful headwind.
+Mighty Networks bundles courses, live streaming, and native app hosting on higher plans.
+If you need all of that in one place, the cost is easier to justify.
+But if you're optimizing purely for profit margin, the 3% transaction fee is a real headwind.

 Best for:

-Creators building a full-featured community + course ecosystem and who need native mobile app hosting.
-Not the best choice if you're optimizing purely for profit margin on membership revenue.
+Creators building a full-featured community + course ecosystem who need native mobile app hosting.
+Not the best choice if you're margin-focused.

 Compare Mighty Networks side-by-side against every other platform.

-Kajabi is the most expensive platform on a monthly basis — starting at $69/month for the Kickstarter plan, up to $399/month for Pro.
-But here's the upside: Kajabi charges 0% transaction fees across every plan.
+Kajabi is the most expensive platform on a monthly basis — starting at $69/month for Kickstarter, up to $399/month for Pro.
+The upside: Kajabi charges 0% transaction fees across every plan.
 What you earn stays yours (minus Stripe processing).

 Kajabi makes sense when you're running a multi-product business — courses, memberships, email marketing, landing pages, and checkout all under one roof.
-At that point, the platform fee often replaces several other SaaS subscriptions you'd be paying anyway.
+At that point, the platform fee often replaces several other SaaS subscriptions.

 Best for:

-Established creators running a full creator business — courses, email list, sales pages — who want everything centralized and don't mind a higher platform cost in exchange for that consolidation.
+Established creators running a full creator business who want everything centralized and don't mind a higher monthly cost in exchange for that consolidation.

 Heartbeat: The Free Plan Trap